 WACEP Awards Program

-WACEP congratulates Jeffrey Pothof, MD, FACEP as the recipient of this year's WACEP Distinguished Service Award.
+WACEP congratulates Julie Doniere, MD, FACEP as the recipient of this year's WACEP Distinguished Service Award.
 The award was presented during the Annual Membership Meeting.

-Dr. Pothof's nomination was submitted by Dr. Azita Hamedani, over his career, Dr. Pothof has distinguished himself with an extraordinary impact on emergency medicine and beyond.
-His impacts have been felt locally, regionally, and nationally.
-Given his selfless and herculean service to our state chapter, national organization, and medicine as a whole.
+Dr. Doniere's nomination was submitted by Dr. Lisa Maurer.
+Over her career, Dr. Doniere has distinguished herself with an extraordinary impact on emergency medicine and beyond.
+Her impacts have been felt locally, regionally, and nationally.
+Given her selfless and herculean service to our state chapter, national organization, and medicine as a whole.

 In 2018, WACEP introduced the Howard J. Croft Resident Advocate Award in honor of past president and longtime leader in advocacy, Howie Croft.
 The award was developed to recognize one resident from each of the two Emergency Medicine Residency Programs in Wisconsin who have demonstrated exemplary advocacy efforts related to the field of emergency medicine and who have acted to advance emergency care.